MuhammadTahaNasir/advtrix-learning/README.md

 # Advtrix Learning 🚀

-Welcome to **Advtrix Learning**, a comprehensive repository of AI-driven solutions, machine learning models, automation pipelines, and interactive dashboards developed as part of the **Advtrix Internship Program**.
+Welcome to **Advtrix Learning**, a comprehensive repository of AI-driven solutions, machine learning models, automation pipelines, and an interactive Streamlit app developedby applying the knowledge and skills gained during my **Advtrix Internship** experience, into a practical, production-ready application.

 ---